 Medico della Peste (Plague Doctor)

 The birdlike mask actually was not worn by carnival goers; instead it originated in the 17th century by French physician Charles de Lorme and was worn by plague doctors to protect them from airborne diseases.
-Carnival goers eventually started wearing a decorated version as a memento mori, a rememberance of their mortality.
+Carnival goers eventually started wearing a decorated version as a memento mori, a remembrance of their mortality.